Maximal real varieties from moduli constructions

 The Hitchin map is a proper map.
 Hence $H_C(n,d)$ is a partial compactification\footnote{in the sense that it compactifies the fibers of the Hitchin map by adding semistable Higgs bundles with unstable underlying vector bundle.} of the cotangent bundle of $M_C(n, d)$.
 We refer to \cite{Hitchin-Selfduality}, \cite{Simpson-IHES-Higgs} for details.

-Markman constructed in \cite[Theorem 3]{Markman-IntegralGeneratorPoisson} a system of integral generators of the cohomology ring $H^*(H, \Z)$.
-By \cite[Corollary 9]{GarciaPradaHeinloth-Duke}, $H^*(H, \Z)$ is torsion free, hence Markman's generators also give generators for $H^*(H, \F2)$.
+Markman constructed in \cite[Theorem 3]{Markman-IntegralGeneratorPoisson} a system of integral generators of the cohomology ring $H^*(H_C(n,d), \Z)$.
+By \cite[Corollary 9]{GarciaPradaHeinloth-Duke}, $H^*(H_C(n,d), \Z)$ is torsion-free, hence Markman's generators also give generators for $H^*(H_C(n,d), \F2)$.
 We will need the following somewhat different characterizations of these integral generators, in a way closer to that in Atiyah--Bott's Theorem \ref{thm:AtiyahBott}.